cnyakundi/akan-names-generator/README.md

 # Akan Names Generator
-##Author
+## Author
-Cyprian Nyakundi
+#Cyprian Nyakundi

 Project description
-This project is meant to give more information about me and my hobbies and why I decided to learn how to code
+This project is meant to show users their Akan Names

-Technologies Used
+# Technologies Used
-HTML
+- HTML
-CSS
+- CSS
+- Javascript
-Support and Contact details
+# Support and Contact details

 For any difficulties accessing the code, comments, concerns, ideas or any form of questions.
 Kindly contact me at cypriannyakundi@gmail.com

 copyright and license information